tinytangent/SUNCGtoolbox/README.md

 Object category mapping between SUNCG to NYU depth V2 40 object class can be found in ``$data_root/metadata/ModelClassMapping.csv``.

 ### GAPS README ###
-This toolbox is adapted from [github.com/tomfunkhouser/gaps][GAPS] written by [http://www.cs.princeton.edu/~funk/][Thomas Funkhouser].
+This toolbox is adapted from [GAPS](github.com/tomfunkhouser/gaps) written by [Thomas Funkhouser][http://www.cs.princeton.edu/~funk/].
 Here is the orignal GAPS README:

 GAPS Users -